 - temporary blindness

-The aura may spread gradually over 5 minutes or more and last between 5–60 minutes.
+The International Headache Society states that the aura may spread gradually over 5 minutes or more and last between 5–60 minutes.

-- pulsing or throbbing
+- be pulsing or throbbing

-- moderate to severe in pain intensity
+- be moderate to severe in pain intensity

 A migraine headache may also cause: